The best entertainment logos: icons of movies, TV and gaming

-Here, I've picked my favourite entertainment logos.
-Some of which are up there with the best logos ever made.
-If you feel inspired and want to create a great logo, then check out the best logo designer software to help you get started.
+Some of these great entertainment logos have gone on to spawn animated or audiovisual versions as our entertainment media have become more varied and sophisticated.
+If you feel inspired and want to create a similarly great logo, then check out the best logo designer software to help you get started.

 01. Disney

 The Disney logo has been used since 1956.
 It is based on a stylised autograph of Walt Disney and is sometimes called the most recognised logo in history.
-One notable feature of the logo is the 'D', which makes use of the Golden Ratio three times.
-Though some people have been reading it wrong for years.
+One notable feature of the logo is the 'D', which makes use of the Golden Ratio three times (though some people have been reading it wrong for years).

 02. CNN

 CNN came into being on June 1, 1980.
 Its logo, designed by Anthony Guy Bost, is the only one used by the channel.
-It’s a great example of minimalism and like many top logos, has a hidden meaning.
-The white line between the letters, symbolises cable.
-For me, the design is reminiscent of the Canadian National logo, which is simple like this one and comprises two letters, each flowing into the next.
+It’s a great example of minimalism and like many of the greatest and most iconic logos of all time, it has a hidden meaning – the white line between the letters symbolises cable television, which would send the channel into millions of homes across America.

 03. 20th Century Fox